-I have already talked about the most important and useful indicators that we can trust and use: What Indicators Can We Trust and Do We Need the Most?
+I have already talked about the most important and useful indicators that traders can trust and use: What Indicators Can We Trust and Do We Need the Most?

-Also, two weeks ago, I published another article focused on MACD and the way I use it: How to Use MACD Indicator?
+Also, there is another article focused on MACD: How to Use MACD Indicator?

 I recommend you to read those articles carefully.
 They are very useful to help you confirm the trade setups you locate.

-After candlesticks, Bollinger Bands and MACD, RSI indicator is the last useful indicator that I can recommend.
+After Candlesticks, Bollinger Bands and MACD, RSI indicator is the last useful indicator that I can recommend.
 In spite of this, still I do not have RSI and MACD on my charts.
-Candlesticks and Bollinger Bands are the only indicators I use, because my experiences have proven that the strong setups that I trade, don’t have to be confirmed by any other indicator, and candlesticks and Bollinger Bands are enough.
-And when the setup is not strong, even the MACD and RSI confirmation doesn’t help, and in most cases the positions that are taken based on the weak setups will end to loss.
+Candlesticks and Bollinger Bands are the only indicators I use, because my experiences have proven that strong setups that I trade don’t have to be confirmed by any other indicator, and candlesticks and Bollinger Bands are enough.
+And when the setup is not strong, even MACD and RSI confirmation won’t help, and in most cases positions that are taken based on weak setups will end to loss.
 So, for me there is no point to have the MACD and RSI on my charts.

 Before talking about RSI support and resistance breakout, I recommend you to read this article one more time to know why candlesticks and Bollinger Bands are enough for me: What Indicators Can We Trust and Do We Need the Most?